symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 The Symfony templating system can be easily extended via helpers.
-Helpers are PHP objects that provide features useful in a template context. `actions` and `slots` are just two of the built-in Symfony helpers.
+Helpers are PHP objects that provide features useful in a template context. `actions` and `slots` are two of the built-in Symfony helpers.

 ### Links between Pages